 Hygge is the feeling you get in moments and places where you feel happy, warm, safe, comfortable and content.
 This special feeling is not one you can create in the click of a finger; it takes time, love, care and being present.
 A big part of hygge is 'togetherness', being with the people you love the most, those who lift you up and you can sit with and chat endlessly in the surrounds of a warm, cosy space.

-However, as we are all finding ourselves spending so much more time at home, with our own thoughts, our lives on pause, nowhere to be, no FOMO; separated from the ones we hold dear; this is the perfect time to take some time out for YOU, switch off, relax and nourish YOUR soul.
+However, as we are all finding ourselves spending so much more time at home, with our own thoughts, our lives on pause; separated from the ones we hold dear; this is the perfect time to take some time out for YOU, switch off, relax and nourish YOUR soul.

 Devote some time in your day for a little undisturbed 'me time'.

 Settle down in a quiet, safe space where you feel at peace and can relax.
 Forget about your devices and unplug.

 Create a warm, cosy atmosphere and allow yourself to enjoy a moment of calm, surrounded by beautiful scents.
 Light cosy scented candles, light a fire, get a hot water bottle or wheat bag